gaberoo/doitex/README.md

 ## Installation

+You need ruby (comes with macOS and generally with Linux).
+I've tested this on Ruby 2.4.2, but raise issues if you find compatibility problems.
-For now, just install the dependencies first:
+Then, just install the dependencies:
 ```
 gem install bibtex-ruby serrano
 ```